Chester Zoo: 21st century

 On 15 December 2018, an electrical fault caused a fire to break out at the Monsoon Forest Habitat.
 The zoo had to be evacuated and was closed.
 Fifteen fire crews attended the zoo along with two rapid response units and an ambulance.
 All mammals were accounted for and one person was treated for the effects of smoke inhalation.
 Some birds, frogs, fish and small insects were killed in the blaze.
 The zoo reopened on Sunday 16 December 2018.

-Chester Zoo monorail was an internal transport system for visitors from 1991 to 2019, but was closed as it had become unreliable and covered less than half the zoo due of the zoo's expansion to over 125 acre.
-Land from the monorail will be used for a new attraction called Grasslands, an open African savannah habitat and a restaurant.
+Chester Zoo monorail was an internal transport system for visitors from 1991 to 2019, but was closed as it had become unreliable and covered less than half the zoo due to the zoo's expansion to over 125 acre.
+Land from the monorail was to be used for a new attraction called Heart of Africa, an open African savannah habitat and vulture aviary.

+In March 2024, Chester Zoo announced the arrival of two snow leopards as part of a global conservation breeding programme.
+The zoo also announced the opening of a new Himalayan habitat for two big cats.
+The habitat is also home to a number of birds, including the Himalayan Monal, and red pandas.

+In July 2025, the zoo announced the birth of its first snow leopard cub, a female called Bheri.

+The Heart of Africa exhibit opened in April 2025.
+The 22.5 acre (nine hectare) savannah is designed to replicate the grasslands of Africa.
+The exhibit has 57 species, including 15,000 locusts, giraffe, zebra and naked mole rats.

+The zoo are also at the same time developing The Reserve Hotel project, a collection of 51 lodges, restaurant and access into the zoo.

 Management structure

-The North of England Zoological Society (NEZS) is the organisation that runs Chester Zoo and the conservation campaign, Act for Wildlife.
-It was formed in 1934 by the zoo's founder, George Mottershead.
+The North of England Zoological Society (NEZS) is the organisation that runs Chester Zoo.
+It was formed in 1931 by the zoo's founder, George Mottershead.